chen-xihang/Algorithms/README.md

 # Algorithms

-A curated collection of standard algorithms, implemented for storing purposes.
+A curated collection of algorithms, some standard, some inspired by popular questions.
 Compiled by Xihang Chen.

 ---